 The Board has the following three standing committees: the Governance Committee; the Audit Committee; and the Compensation Committee.
 Copies of the charters of each of the Governance Committee, the Audit Committee and the Compensation Committee setting forth the responsibilities of the committees can be found under the Investor Relations - Corporate Governance section of our website, located at www.joe.com.
-Printed copies of these charters will also be provided to any shareholder who requests them by contacting us at the following address: The St. Joe Company, 133 South WaterSound Parkway, WaterSound, Florida 32413, Attn: Corporate Secretary.
+Printed copies of these charters will also be provided to any shareholder who requests them by contacting us at the following address: The St. Joe Company, 133 South WaterSound Parkway, WaterSound, Florida 32461, Attn: Corporate Secretary.
 We periodically review and revise the committee charters.
-The Board adopted a revised Governance Committee Charter on February 25, 2015 and Audit Committee Charter on August 15, 2015.
-Upon review in 2015, the Board determined that no revisions to the Compensation Committee Charter were necessary.
+The Board adopted a revised Audit Committee Charter on May 16, 2016.
+Upon review in 2016, the Board determined that no revisions to the Governance Committee or Compensation Committee Charters were necessary.

-A summary of the current composition of each standing committee, and the number of meetings held by each such committee in 2015, is set forth below.
+A summary of the current composition of each standing committee, and the number of meetings held by each such committee in 2016, is set forth below.

-Governance and

-Name Nominating Compensation Audit
+Name Governance Compensation Audit

-Cesar L. Alvarez Chair
+Cesar L. Alvarez

-Bruce R. Berkowitz
+Bruce R. Berkowitz - -

-Howard S. Frank Chair
+Howard S. Frank Chair Chair

-Jorge L. Gonzalez
+Jorge L. Gonzalez - - -

-Stanley Martin .
-Chair
+Stanley Martin 1 - Chair

-Thomas P. Murphy Jr. .
-2
+Thomas P. Murphy Jr. A

-Vito S. Portera .
+Vito S. Portera Ξ

-Meetings held in 2015: 1 2 6
+Meetings held in 2016: 2 2 4